sentinel-hub/pin-library/example/README.md

 ---

-## How to modify and excisting pin set
+## How to modify and existing pin set

 * Fork the repository to get your own copy of the EO Browser pin library
   *It is easiest to fork the repository on GitHub, but as some of you might not have a GitHub account, or don't want to bother with all this versioning and collaboration tools, you can also just download the whole repository as Zip file and work with that.*